 Last but not least, conveniently located, the luxury 5 star Yungang International Hotel with its excellent service and comfortable rooms stands only one block from the Main Intersection, making it easy to see the most and explore on foot.

 spirits from entering the Nine Dragon Screen Site.
-The very existance of these doors show how
+The very existence of these doors show how revered the Nine

 Dragon Screen remained for a long time, even after the destruction of the Imperial Palace that it was part of.
 Even today, the Nine Dragon Screen is famous around China.
 Not only for its record-breaking size and history.